 - 1. Click the Administration tab. - On the Manage Admin Groups/Departments page, find the row for the admin group you want to suspend or activate and click Lock/Unlock.
-(If the admin group is currently active, the Lock link displays.
-If the admin group is currently suspended, the Unlock link displays.) - To suspend an admin group, enter a reason for the suspension in the confirmation screen that appears, and then click Suspend Admin Group.
+(If the admin group is currently active, the Lock link displays.) - To suspend an admin group, enter a reason for the suspension in the confirmation screen that appears, and then click Suspend Admin Group.
 To activate an admin group, click Activate Admin Group.